aknackiron/testdroid-documentation/user-manuals/testdroid-cloud/projects/index.md

 iOS.

-**NOTE!** Appium projects are generated on the fly and automatically detected by Testdroid Cloud.
+**NOTE!** Appium projects are generated on the fly and automatically detected by Bitbar Testing.
 These projects cannot be created manually in this view.

 ![]({{site.github.url}}/assets/user-manuals/projects_projects.png)

-On the right hand side, users can create project specific test runs, reports or share projects with other valid Testdroid Cloud user accounts.
+On the right hand side, users can create project specific test runs, reports or share projects with other valid Bitbar Testing user accounts.

 In test run section users can edit, insert tags or delete test